raspberrypilearning/nix-python-gps/en/step_1.md

 ## Using GPS

 - Most GPS receivers talk to your computer via **serial communication**.
-Do do this, they use a specific port on your computer, and you will need to find out which port your receiver is using.
+To do this, they use a specific port on your computer, and you will need to find out which port your receiver is using.

 - With the receiver not connected, open up a terminal window and type the following command: